8:15 am Thursday November 1st: Flight departs Logan Airport in Boston.

 5:26 pm: After exploring the downtown section of the capital city of Louisiana, I was not impressed.
 The city appeared run down, consisted of no “southern charm” and was surprisingly small for a state that is most famous for New Orleans.
 The downtown area was nearly deserted after work hours, music and TV sound is pumped in through speakers located on the ground and unnecessary fountains pump in deafening noise.

-8:18 pm: Running along the edge of the downtown area is the Mississippi River which is absolutely stunning because of the size and scale of the river.
+8:18 pm: Running along the edge of the downtown area is the Mississippi River which is absolutely stunning because of its size and scale.
 Coming from New Hampshire there is truly nothing like it.
 Barges travel up and down the river transporting coal and other materials all day and night.
 Hotel boats are docked for the night along the banks.
 Unlike on the land, casinos are legal if they are located above the water.
-Therefore, spending time in Riverboat Casinos was a great way to spend time.
+Therefore, Riverboat Casinos was a great way to spend time.

 12:35 am Friday November 2nd: Bars all over downtown Baton Rouge are full with Alabama and LSU fans.
 There are relationships and interactions between the fanbases, unlike heated and aggressive confrontations between Red Sox and Yankees fans or Celtics and 76ers fans.
 Fans of one team take turns buying rounds at the bar for fans of the other team.
 I leave the bar between 1:00 and 2:00 in the morning and return to the hotel for the night.